itfanr/ros2-wiki/Windows-Development-Setup.md

 ### Building the ROS 2 Code

-In order to build the ROS 2 Code you must first "source" the `release.bat` file provided by OpenSplice:
+In order to build the ROS 2 Code, if you want to use OpenSplice you must first "source" the provided `release.bat` file:

 ```
 > call C:\dev\opensplice\HDE\x86_64.win64\release.bat